 You can also search for nearby senior clubs on Facebook or use the online service Meetup.
-This website can show what kind of clubs are available in your area that share the same interest as you.
-Or maybe your next door (retired) neighbor knows a club that might be interesting for you to join.
+This website can show what kind of clubs are available in your area that shares the same interest as you.
+Or maybe your next-door (retired) neighbor knows a club that might be interesting for you to join.

 3) Start Dating For A Companion

-If this is something you’re interested in you can use Eharmony to help you out.
+If you’re interested in this, you can use Eharmony to help you out.
 It’s the #1 most trusted dating app and the world’s leading senior dating website, so you’re in good hands.
-They let you take a compatibility quiz to identify your values, habits, and interests to find the best partner for you out of their high-quality dating pool of real people who are all genuinely are looking to find love or companionship.
-Every 14 minutes someone finds love on their platform according to their user data.
+They let you take a compatibility quiz to identify your values, habits, and interests to find the best partner for you out of their high-quality dating pool of real people who are all genuinely looking to find love or companionship.
+Every 14 minutes, someone finds love on their platform, according to their user data.
 You can test it out with a FREE TRIAL.